 Doll in Cage on Shrine Gate

-Zanna Wilford (local artist and photographer) campaigned against a development of the site at the start of the millennium.
-Later John Constable (author of the Southwark Mysteries) liaised with the land owners (Transport for London), The Mayor of London and others about the future of Cross Bones with a view to protect London’s interesting past.
+Zanna Wilford (local artist and photographer) campaigned against development of the site at the start of the millennium.
+Later John Constable (author of the Southwark Mysteries) liaised with the landowners (Transport for London), The Mayor of London and others about the future of Cross Bones with a view to protecting London’s interesting past.
 In 2014 Transport for London granted a temporary lease for the garden.
 We can thank the likes of Zanna Wilford, John Constable, The Friends of Cross Bones and Bankside Open Spaces Trust for the Garden of Remembrance.

 The Cross Bones Graveyard Garden of Remembrance Haven

 The Garden of Remembrance is a beautiful and serene space which is a haven in the middle of the urban area.
 It has been designed by Helen John who has kept some elements of a previous creation by the ‘Invisible Gardener’ (Andy Hulme).
 Enter through large iron gates and you walk through the stunning wooden carved Goose Wing entrance which is a nod to John Constable’s Goose spirit of Crossbone which protects the outcast children.
 There are seats and the canopy roof will give you cover if it’s raining.
 Make sure you sign the book when you enter which is actually a petition to protect the Graveyard Memorial Gates and Garden.

 Goose Wing Engravings